rmw/talks/2015/church-code.md

 - structure - too many meetings vs. not enough
 - discipline - stick to the process, rituals, boundaries, structure even when

+## Brainstorm/Notes
+Part of growing up has involved embracing this I rebelled against and finding the nuanced balance of why you rebelled and why it's necessary.
+Realizing that many of those things - from brushing my teeth and going to bed on time to eating dinner at the table.

+Industries and organizations have these same struggles, because tech is fundamentally about people.
+What are these pillars of adulthood

 ## Submitted to